Model (art): Academic modeling

 At many public universities in the United States, "Art Model" is listed in the human resources system as would any part-time temporary job.
+Job descriptions for modeling posted by art schools list basic requirements of being willing to pose nude or clothed, being able to hold poses for the requested time (from minutes to hours with breaks), and to follow cues from the instructor.
+These basic requirements hold true at large universities, liberal arts colleges, and schools of art and design.
+The hourly rate paid by schools for nude modeling may be significantly higher than for clothed modeling.

 Sometime modeling jobs are reserved for students.
 At Indiana University, however, current students at the Eskenazi School of Art, Architecture + Design may not pose nude, but only clothed, while students in other departments may be nude.
 At other institutions students cannot be models, even if they are not art students, to avoid any possibility of conflict of interest.
 Some colleges have a model coordinator assigned to supervise the selection and scheduling of models for all classes.

 Any of these policies may vary in different parts of the world.
 In Europe and South America attitudes are more relaxed than in the United States, while in China, Taiwan and Korea attitudes are more conservative.
 A figure class held in Singapore is conducted as it would be in other parts of the world.

+High School

+Mark Graham addresses the issues involved with the inclusion of figure drawing in art education at the high school level.
+He argues that the human figure remaining one of the significant subjects for artworks requires introduction to both the works and the practice in art classes beginning at an early age.

 Artist's groups

 While otherwise similar to art school modeling, events variously called "open studios" or "drop-in sessions" lack instruction.
 They may be sponsored by arts organizations or galleries, or meet in an artist's private studio or home.
 Generally the attendees are experienced artists who want to continue the practice of life drawing, sharing the expense of model fees by paying for each session or a series.

 In many locations there may be few opportunities for figure drawing, and also few that are willing to model.
 Those that do so seek an additional source of income, but also find validation in being able to hold poses and contributing to the artistic process.
 However, they are more likely to avoid letting it be known that they model, given the negative associations toward nudity.
-The Philbrook Museum of Art in Tulsa, Oklahoma has been holding a weekly session for as long as anyone can remember.
+The Philbrook Museum of Art in Tulsa, Oklahoma, has been holding a weekly session for as long as anyone can remember.
 Otherwise a typical open session, a professor at the University of Tulsa offers instruction once each month.
 The models for these sessions tend to be middle age or older, and the artists are generally experienced drawing nude models with only the occasional new participant.